LDiegoM/meteo_station/README.md

 [Here](https://app.swaggerhub.com/apis-docs/LDiegoM/meteo_station/1.0.0) is the Open API Documentation.

+# License

+Meteo_station is an open source project by Diego M. Lopez that is licensed under [MIT](https://opensource.org/licenses/MIT).
+Diego M. Lopez reserves the right to change the license of future releases.

 # Author

 - Main idea, development and functional prototype by Diego M. Lopez (ldiegom@gmail.com)